 A polyphony of 120 ensures that dropped notes won’t be a problem, even when playing more complex passages.

-Below, please take a brief moment to view some of the best-selling digital pianos currently on sale at Amazon:
+Below, please take a brief moment to view some of the best-selling digital pianos currently available online:

 The Korg SP 280 puts a stylish spin on a traditional piano.
 Its unique design makes it an eye catching piece for anyone’s home.
 This digital piano comes with a streamlined metal stand that attaches quickly for easy portability.

 At only $699, the SP 280 is quite affordable.
 The 280 uses a more advanced damper pedal that is capable of half damper pedaling.
 This keyboard has two line out jacks and a stereo line in so that you can plug in an iPhone or laptop to play music through the piano’s sound system.
 It also comes with MIDI in and out jacks for access to full MIDI capabilities.